ATAC-seq

 MACS

 As mentioned in the introduction, MACS has been used with a variety of parametr choices to detect peaks in ATAC-seq data.
 You can encounter various combinations of read input modes (BAM, BAMPE, BED and BEDPE; BED / BAM designaed for SE data used also for PE data), and peak calling modes (default “narrow” and optional “broad”).
-Some protocols shift reads (setting options extsize and shift).
-In this tutorial we would like to demonstrate differences these settings make on the final result.
-We will begin by using two algorithms from the newest version of MACS3: the original callpeak and ATAC-seq specific hmmratac.
-In the next part we will visualise resulting peaks and compare them to peaks detected using MACS2, as implemented in the ENCODE and nf-core ATAC-seq pipelines.
+Some protocols shift reads (setting options extsize and shift) as for centring reads on the binding site in ChIP-seq peak calling workflows.

 First, we create a separate directory for results obtained using MACS3: